Michael Waddell Michael Waddell

 • Lacrosse

-*Costs are drastically reduced across the board, for NCAA, Conferences and Campuses
+*Costs are drastically reduced across the board, for NCAA, Conferences, and Campuses

 •NCAA Championships can be bundled into more manageable segments and marketed accordingly